 FSU Libraries use data to drive its decision making to improve access, services and collections for the FSU population.

-During the academic year of 2014-2015, Strozier Library and Dirac Library had an avergae number of 8,447 visits on Mondays, the busiest day of the week.
+During the 2015-2016 academic year, Strozier Library and Dirac Library had an avergae number of 8,447 visits on Mondays, the busiest day of the week.

 Assessment at Florida State University Libraries: